 | F/M = Q × S0 / (V × X) | Food-to-microorganism ratio |

 Study priority: Critical.
-This is the single highest-weight topic on the exam, carrying 10–15% of all questions.
+This is one of the two highest-weight topics on the exam at 12–18 questions (tied with Fluid Mechanics and Hydraulics).
 You must be fluent in reactor kinetics, BOD calculations, and treatment process design.
 Practice CSTR and PFR problems until the mass balance approach is automatic.

 Common question patterns: Calculate the effluent concentration from a CSTR given influent concentration, detention time, and reaction rate constant.
 Determine BOD5 from ultimate BOD and rate constant.
 Size a sedimentation basin given flow rate and overflow rate criteria.
 Calculate the food-to-microorganism ratio for an activated sludge system.
 Determine the required chlorine dose for disinfection given CT requirements.
 Know the difference between BOD5 and ultimate BOD — this is a frequent source of errors.